klementng/subextractor/README.md

 # Subtitle Extract

+> [!WARNING]
+> Breaking changes from V1 to V2, see new arguments below

 ## About The Project

 This Python script extracts both text and image-based subtitles from media files and saves them as .ass, .srt, or .vtt subtitle files.
 Additionally, it includes a customizable post-processor that standardizes the styling of .ass subtitles while retaining their original positioning.